aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

 All final projects are graded by Dr. Dowling.
 You will see your grade on Canvas separated into two categories: objective points and engagement points.

--   **Objective points:** 9/30
+-   **Objective points:** 29/30
--   **Engagement points:** 2/10
+-   **Engagement points:** 10/10
--   **Total points:** 11/40
+-   **Total points:** 39/40

+**Comments:**

+Final: Excellent job, Aspen!
+This is nearly flawless, exactly what I want to see from a final project.
+I'm really impressed with how much you were able to add in your efforts to find workaround for problems.
+It's annoying to have to mess with combining markdown and latex, but you figured it out and it looks great!
+I also noticed that you built a pandoc table and correctly labeled and cross-referenced it, which is something we spent about 10 seconds on in class.
+Really nice work!

-**Comments:** Nice work!
+Nice work!
 See comments above for details about how to get the points you missed.
 In general, once you actually add the content itself it will be easier to demonstrate the objectives.